HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Simulated HARPS Results

-The Human-Assisted Robotic Planning and Sensing (HARPS) environment was developed in Unreal Engine 4 \cite{unrealengine} to provide a physics based simulation on which to test POMDP tracking problems with human input.
-A drone, controlled through ROS \cite{ros} using the Microsoft Airsim API \cite{airsim2017fsr} attempts to localize, track, and intercept a ground based target within an outdoor environment, while interacting with the human through the sketch based interface shown in Figure \ref{fig:HARPS_interface}.
-This PYQT5 based interface inherits robot pull and human push functionality from the CNR interface in \cite{burks2021collaborative}, but populates the semantic dictionary within from user sketches drawn directly on the map.
-Also similar to CNR, the human can view the space either through a selection of security cameras or through the robot's on-board camera.
+The HARPS simulation environment was developed in Unreal Engine 4 \cite{unrealengine} to provide physics-based testing of POMDP tracking problems with human input.
+A drone, controlled through ROS \cite{ros} using the Microsoft Airsim API \cite{airsim2017fsr} attempts to localize, track, and intercept a ground based target within an outdoor environment, while interacting with a human supervisor through the sketch based interface shown in Figure \ref{fig:HARPS_interface}.
+This PYQT5 based interface implements the information querying functionality with response buttons and drop down lists, similar to the interface in \cite{burks2021collaborative}, but populates the semantic codebook within from user sketches drawn directly on the map.
+The human can view the space either through a selection of security cameras, as shown in Figure \ref{fig:bothAnnotated}, or through camera on-board the UAS.

-In order to assess the ability an online POMDP to work together with a human to complete this task, a simulated human with a variety of parameters generating sketches and observations using the methods of Section 5.10 was first tested on a slightly simplified version of the HARPS environment built in Python 3.5.
-This allowed for large batch testing to examine the POMDP's effectiveness and potential weak points prior to live human subject testing.
+To assess the ability of an online POMDP to work together with a broad range of human sensing characteristics to complete this task, a parameter study was first performed on a slightly simplified version of the HARPS environment built in Python 3.5.
+The parameter study examined a variety of parameterized human sensor characteristics for generating sketches and observations via the methods detailed in this work's Supplementary Material.
+This allowed for large batch testing to examine the POMDP's effectiveness and potential weak points prior to live human subject testing (Sec.
+VI).

+A single end-to-end pipeline was developed to produce data for simulated testing.
+This pipeline, shown in Figure \ref{fig:sketch_pipeline}, generates synthetic sketches using specified probability distributions on variables of interest such as number of sides, regularity, and size.
+Then the sketches are processed in a Monte Carlo Auto-labeling routine to assign semantic labels before a range model is extracted.
+The final result, an observation likelihood specified by a set of softmax models, can then be used in both the belief update and policy search processes.
+This allows testing to cover the full range of possible human inputs in simulated experiments with minimal human input beyond specified ranges of sketch input parameters, and allows minimal effort construction of likelihood models in human testing using only the input sketch.
+Details on individual elements of the pipeline are given in this work's Supplementary Material.